 Emer Mary Morris is a theatre maker, activist, political organiser, writer, producer, facilitator whose practice revolves around creating work that leads towards social change.
 Alongside theatre work, Emer has been an a core organiser with Focus E15 Campaign for 4 years, and Radical Housing Network for 3 years.

 Emer is co writer, and co-director the critically acclaimed ‘Land of The Three Towers’ (2016-17) and Land of the Three Towers: Vol II (2018), winning Arts Council Funding twice to take this political verbatim musical on tour to estates facing demolition around London, with accompanying workshops on campaigning and theatre practices for local communities.

 Emer’s practice involves Theatre of The Oppressed methodology, verbatim, music, street performance, satire and comedy.
 She collaborates with professional and non professional performers.
 Work occurs in community centres, shopping centres, in theatres and in daily life.

 Other work includes PLEASE HOLD, a Arts Council funded performance project exploring how to resist violence at the hands of the state.

 Nina Scott is Co-Artistic Director and Co-Founder of You Should see the Other Guy.
-She is Co-Writer and Director of the Land of the Three Towers: Vol II.
+She is Co-Writer and Director of the Land of the Three Towers series.